 - Place the cash I want for the day in my bag

-- Lock the rest of my money and back up credit card in the room safe or lock in my suitcase
+- Lock the rest of my money and a backup credit card in the room safe or lock in my suitcase

 - Lock my travel documents and passport in the safe or suitcase